fclabs/git-clone-buildkite-plugin/README.md

 # Git Clone Buildkite Plugin
-Plugin for buildkite to perform a simple git clone of an extra repository at post-checkout.
+Plugin for buildkite to perform a simple git clone of an extra repository in a specific branch at post-checkout.

 # Example
 ```
 - label: Some command
     plugins:
-      - first-aml/git-clone:
+      - fclabs/git-clone-with-branch:
-          repository: git@github.com:first-aml/git-clone-buildkite-plugin.git
+          repository: git@github.com:fclabs/git-clone-buildkite-plugin.git
+          branch: test
 ```